Investigation and technology choice

 }

-That's it; the application is ready to go.
-Upload the addressbook.html and addressbook.js file to the document root of the CouchDB server, fire up your browser and navigate to http://aaa.bbb.ccc.ddd:5984/_utils/addressbook.html where aaa.bbb.ccc.ddd is the IP address of your CouchDB instance.
+That's it -- the application is ready.
+Upload `addressbook.html` and `addressbook.js` to the document root of the CouchDB server, open your browser, and navigate to `http://aaa.bbb.ccc.ddd:5984/_utils/addressbook.html` (replacing `aaa.bbb.ccc.ddd` with your CouchDB server's IP address).

-A blank page that says "Address Book" should greet you.
+You'll be greeted by a blank page that says "Address Book".
 Not very impressive, right?
-What went wrong?
-Actually, nothing went wrong.
-There's just no data in the database.
+But nothing's wrong -- there's just no data in the database yet.

-The interface that I pointed out before for browsing and creating databases can also be used to add documents to the database.
-Jump into it again, navigate to the addressbook database and add a document.
-When it asks you for an id, just leave the field blank: it'll create one automatically.
-Add a field to the document called name and click the little green checkbox beside the textbox, then double click on the value of the new field and set it to your own name in quotes eg "Craig Webster".
-Click the green arrow beside the textbox then click "save document", jump back to the address book and hit refresh.
-The new record should now show up.
+The admin interface at `/_utils/` can also add documents.
+Navigate to the addressbook database and create a new document.
+When it asks for an ID, leave the field blank and it'll auto-generate one.
+Add a field called `name`, click the green checkbox, then double-click the value and set it to your name in quotes (e.g. `"Craig Webster"`).
+Click the green arrow, hit "save document", then refresh the address book page.
+Your new record should appear.

-I've shown how to retrieve data from CouchDB using Javascript, but currently the data still has to be input using the CouchDB interface.
-Watch this space for an upcoming article on manipulating the database using Javascript so we can add cards to the addressbook.
+I've shown how to retrieve data from CouchDB using JavaScript, but data entry still happens through the admin interface.
+Watch this space for an upcoming article on manipulating the database from JavaScript so we can add contacts directly from the address book.